ID690016874/HPDM042/README.md

 10. Calculate ROCAUC for the final risk model and GRS/PRS alone

 The find-read-codes folder contains an R function built for this analysis & a descriptive README file.

+read_codes_list contains the 59 read codes for CRC symptoms which I identified through use of the function.
+It does not contain read codes provided by other researchers at the University of Exeter and University College London and used in this study.